AaminaT/AaminaT/README.md

 - 👋 Hi, I’m @AaminaT
 - 👀 I’m interested in big data, data mining, and all things computer science
 - 🌱 I’m currently learning machine learning and API calls
-- 💞️ I’m looking to collaborate on data mining projects, AI applications, and making calls to an API
+- 💞️ I’m looking to collaborate on data mining projects, AI applications, and making calls to APIs
 - 📫 How to reach me: Email: aaminathasneemkhaleel@gmail.com

 <!---